 All of these file types have the features described earlier even if support for a given language hasn't yet been installed.
 Installing specialized support for some languages may provide additional language support, such as IntelliSense or other advanced language features like light bulbs.

 Add support for non-supported languages

-Visual Studio 2015 Update 1 and later versions provide language support in the editor by using TextMate Grammars.
-If your favorite programming language currently isn't supported in the Visual Studio editor, first, search the web - a TextMate bundle for the language may already exist.
-If you can't find one, though, you can add support for it yourself in Visual Studio 2015 Update 1 or later by creating a TextMate bundle model for language grammars and snippets.
+Visual Studio provides language support in the editor by using TextMate Grammars.
+If your favorite programming language currently isn't supported in the Visual Studio editor, first, search the web—a TextMate bundle for the language may already exist.
+If you can't find one, though, you can add support for it yourself by creating a TextMate bundle model for language grammars and snippets.